tc39/proposal-ses/README.md

 ```

 The expression `Promise.resolve(p).then(callback)` postpones the the
-`callBack` function to some future time after the promise `p` has been
+`callback` function to some future time after the promise `p` has been
 fulfilled.
 In like manner, the expression
 `RemotePromise.resolve(r).there(callback)` postpones and migrates the
 closed `callback` function to some future time and space, where the